Have you heard of Montenegro? Chances are you have because you’ve landed on my one week in Montenegro itinerary.

 I must first disclose that have never been to Croatia (aside from the Dubrovnik airport), so I can only speak to the stories I have heard from others.
-When we began planning our summer holidays, we were pretty set on spending a week or two in Croatia.
+When we began planning our summer holidays, we were pretty set on spending a week or two in Croatia (and maybe a quick Dubrovnik to Kotor day trip to see the Montenegro highlights).
 I’d heard all about the amazing coastline and beaches, and it had been at the top of my bucket list for years.
 However, after talking to friends, family, and other travellers who had been there over the last couple years, I kept hearing the same story.
-Croatia is, of course, beautiful – but it has become very busy, expensive, and very touristy.
+Croatia is, of course, beautiful – but it has become very busy, expensive, and touristy.

 Upon doing more research about the Balkans, I began to look at Montenegro and Albania.
-I learned that they were both cheap, offered similar picturesque coastline, and were significantly less busy than Croatia.
-It didn’t take much for more to be convinced – we decided that Montenegro was the Croatian alternative we were looking for (and we’re saving Albania for hopefully next summer!).
+I learned that they were both cheap, offered a similar picturesque coastline, and were significantly less busy than Croatia.
+It didn’t take much for more to be convinced – we decided that Montenegro was the Croatian alternative we were looking for.

 WHY DO YOU NEED TO VISIT MONTENEGRO?

 Well, where do I start?
 First off, the coastline is straight out of a postcard.
 Couple that with scaling mountains, clear turquoise waters, the most friendly locals, amazing food, and affordable prices, and you have a recipe for the perfect week long vacation.